Fairfax Circuit Court: History

 In recent decades, the Fairfax Circuit Court has incorporated technological advancements to improve access to justice.
 This includes electronic filing systems, digital record-keeping, and virtual hearings.
 The Court has also implemented drug and veteran treatment dockets, to address specific societal issues through tailored judicial interventions.

 On August 14, 2020, the fifteen judges of the Court adopted a landmark plan to promote racial equality, diversity in qualified candidates for appointment as sub-judges, and other measures to enhance public confidence in the fairness of the Fairfax Circuit Court.

 Clerk of the Court

 The Clerk of the Fairfax Circuit Court's responsibilities include managing the court's records, overseeing the administration of probate and land records, issuing marriage licenses, and providing clerical assistance to the judges in both civil and criminal cases.

 Christopher J. Falcon was the first Hispanic Clerk of the Fairfax Circuit Court, elected to the position November 7, 2023, and took office on January 1, 2024.

 Slavery index

 The Fairfax Circuit Court's historical preservation includes the Fairfax Circuit Court Slavery Index.
 This index documents records from the early 1700s to the 1860s that reference enslaved individuals, including probate documents like wills, trusts, deeds of gift, and estate settlements.
-Housed in the Court's Historic Records Center at the old courthouse, the project aims to provide comprehensive data for genealogical and historical research.
+Housed in the Court's Historic Records Center, the project aims to provide comprehensive data for genealogical and historical research.